From Liszt's 24 Etudes to Shostakovich's 24 Preludes and Fugues,

-from the Years of Pilgrimage cycle to work for piano by Čiurlionis,
+from the complete Years of Pilgrimage to the piano works of Čiurlionis,

-MŪZA meets all the challenges with elegance and total commitment.
+MŪZA meets every challenge with elegance and energy.

-Mūza Rubackytė was born in Lithuania, and shares her time between Vilnius, Paris and Geneva.
+Mūza was born in Lithuania and lives now between Paris, Vilnius, and Geneva.

 full version of biography in PDF